SACHSTech/careers-in-computer-science-KyleMendes21/README.md

 * Masters degree will give your more opportunities with higher pay but it is not required
 * Time is an important requirement because after about 7 years you have more knowledge increasing your pay and opportunities

+### Certifications
+Certifications are not necessary but they can open more doors and give you more credentials.
+Getting certified in anyone of the following programs will give you more opportunities and make you stand out.
+- Microsoft (MTA)
+- Microsoft Azure
+- Amazon Web Services (AWS Certified Developer - Associate Level)
+- Oracle (OCP, OCM, OCE)
+- Salesforce
+- Project Management

 ### Skills
 #### Knowledge of Technology
 - Being able to work with different systems like Linux, Windows or IOS